Membership

 Take an active governance or operational role in a specific project — shaping its culture, programs, and ecological direction over time.
 The highest form of membership engagement.

-Belonging to Common Grounding is not a passive status.
-It is an active orientation — expressed through how you work, relate, and show up over time.
+Belonging to Common Grounding is not an active orientation - expressed through how you work, relate, and show up over time.
 Four principles define what membership means in practice.

 Ecological Commitment